BRAZIL: Interest Rate Forecast For 2018 Remains At 6.75% Per Year

-(Agencia CMA Latam) - Economists polled by the Brazilian central bank kept their estimates for the country's benchmark interest rate (Selic) unchanged for the second consecutive week at 6.75% for the end of 2018.
-The forecast for the average rate in 2018 also remained at 6.75%, the same level as in the previous two weeks.
+(Agencia CMA Latam) - Economists polled by the Brazilian central bank kept unchanged at 6.75% for the third consecutive week their estimates for the country's benchmark interest rate (Selic) for the end of 2018.
+The forecast for the average rate in 2018 also remained at 6.75%, same level as in the previous three weeks.

-Last month, the Brazilian central bank's Monetary Policy Committee (Copom) cut the country's benchmark interest rate to 7.00% - a record low - from 7.50%, in line with market expectations.

 by Agencia CMA Latam